glenrobson/gdmr-s3/README.md

 # s3 IIIF Utils
 s3 Sync and manifest generation program.

-To use create the following structure in the storage directory:
+To use create the following structure in this project directory:

  * storage
    * gdmrdgital